photo by Dan Norman

 Lisa was raised in Dundee, Illinois and before a commitment to theater, she took a detour into the world of biomedical engineering at the University of Iowa, where she developed a Chekhovian theater company in the lounge of her dorm.
 So much for engineering.

-One of Lisa's favorite organizations is Dr. Jane Aronson’s World Wide Orphan Foundation (WWO), where she spent a few summers in Addis Ababa, Ethiopia, developing theatre and arts programming with orphaned HIV+ children and teens, and sharing the work with local communities, to help destigmatize AIDS/HIV.
+One of Lisa's favorite organizations is World Wide Orphan Foundation (WWO), founded by Dr Jane Aronson.
+Due to the generous invitation of theater artist Antoinette LaVecchia, Lisa spent a few summers in Addis Ababa, Ethiopia, developing theatre and arts programming with orphaned HIV+ children and teens, and sharing the work with local communities, to help destigmatize AIDS/HIV.
 Please support them if you can.